-My prior clients include Facebook, Netflix, Cigna, MediaMath, and Cockroach Labs.
+My prior clients include Netflix, Cigna, NASA, HCA, Ramp, and CrowdStrike.

-Workshops are for one to three days, depending on the scope of training.
+Workshops are for one to three days, depending on the scope of training, and can be for up to 15 people at a time.
 I specifically offer workshops in TLA+ and Alloy.
-To maximize student depth of learning, class sizes are restricted to four people or fewer.
-Workshops are also available remotely and can be adapted to a company’s schedule, such as by six half days instead of three full days.
+Workshops are also available remotely and can be adapted to a company’s schedule, such as by three half days instead of two full days.
 Email me here if you want to learn more.